Skip to Content

 Coastal Walk Along Trilho dos Pescadores

-The footpath itself is divided into different sections that cover around 120km, these take you through river valleys, along the beach and even over clifftops.
-Keep in mind, you’ll be faced by harsh ocean winds and rough terrain that is only accessible by foot, so wear sensible clothing.
+The footpath itself is divided into different sections that cover around 120km, these take you through river valleys, along the beach, and even over clifftops.
+Keep in mind, that you’ll be faced with harsh ocean winds and rough terrain that is only accessible by foot, so wear sensible clothing.

 Stay in a Local Portuguese Home